Al-rimi/java/README.md

-# Java Class ZJNU
+# ZJNU Object-Oriented Java Class

-Welcome to the repository containing the projects from my Object-Oriented Java class at Zhejiang Normal University (ZJNU).
-This collection includes a variety of Java programs that demonstrate fundamental and advanced concepts in object-oriented programming (OOP).
-The projects were developed as part of the coursework for the university's Java class.
-While the ideas and inspirations are drawn from the course, all the code within this repository is my own.
+Welcome to my repository of Java projects developed during the Object-Oriented Java course at Zhejiang Normal University (ZJNU).
+This collection demonstrates key concepts in object-oriented programming, including encapsulation, inheritance, and more advanced topics like utility classes and custom applications.
+Each project was created as part of the course curriculum; while ideas are inspired by the course, the code is fully authored by me.

-Feel free to explore, use, or modify the code, as this repository is completely open source under the [MIT License](LICENSE).
+This repository is open-source under the [MIT License](LICENSE), allowing free use and modification.
+Enjoy exploring!

+---

 ## Table of Contents